walter-a-jablonowski/marsbase-one/ai.md

 We use config.yml, simple PHP code with simple classes and put all data in the /data folder (no database).

-We use speaking File names for all files in data folders:

-- derive it from the field "name" (for users: name and location)
-- each fields:
-  - convert each word to first character uppercase
-  - then remove all non alpha numeric chars
-- concat fields with underscore and add a short unique string to the end (with underscore)

 Data files:

 ```